elastio/bon/website/guide/limitations.md

 elided_lifetimes_in_paths = "warn"
 ```

 ## `const` functions

 It's possible to place `#[builder]` on top of a `const fn`, but the generated builder methods won't be marked `const`.
-Under [some conditions](into-conversions#types-that-qualify-for-an-automatic-into-conversion), the generated setter methods make use of the `Into::into` method, which isn't `const`.
+They use the non-const method `Into::into` to transition between type states.
 Except for that, the generated code should be `const`-compatible.

 If you have a strong use case that requires full support for `const`, feel free to [open an issue].
 We'll figure something out for sure 🐱.